cliburn/sta-663-2015-old/pretest.md

 ### Programming basics

 Most of the programming will be in Python, with C towards the end of the course and occasional R and Julia excursions.
-You are expected to have *significant* programming experience in a high-level language commonly used for numerical computation scuh as R or Matlab - for example, by having completed  [STA 523 (Statistical Programming)](https://stat.duke.edu/~cr173/Sta523_Fa14/) or [BIOSTAT 721/722 (Introduction to Statistical Programming )](http://biostat.duke.edu/master-biostatistics-program/curriculum).
+You are expected to have *significant* programming experience in a high-level language commonly used for numerical computation such as R or Matlab - for example, by having completed  [STA 523 (Statistical Programming)](https://stat.duke.edu/~cr173/Sta523_Fa14/) or [BIOSTAT 721/722 (Introduction to Statistical Programming )](http://biostat.duke.edu/master-biostatistics-program/curriculum).
 Programming experience in Python and C is not necessary, but it is strongly recommended that you learn at least the basics of both languages from an online tutorial or introductory book before the course.

 **In any language**